MontgomeryG/python-homework/Module 12 Challenge/report-template.md

 We trained the machine of a portion of the data that we first balanced.
 We had to balanced it because the healthy loans outnumbered the unhealthy ones by a substantial amount.
 So we balanced the data, trained the data, and then tested/validated the algorithm with the remaining portion of the data that was not used to train it.
 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).

+We used random oversampling to balance the data.

+We used logistic regression because we were trying to predict a binary outcome using multiple independent variables.

 ## Results

 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.